HITECHCRIME/HC_SG41_Cannibal/README.md

 Video clip on Instagram.

+reason that's clear to me
+can't hold life down
+let me make you bleed
+seasoned for the blood ya
+x
+x
+x

-may it at least be a test, if you pass i'll put you down to rest chunks of flesh like poems dripping with love, usually make a mess
+may it at least be a test, if you pass i'll put you down and rest absolvent chunks of flesh, chunks of flesh like poems

+dripping with your love, usually i make a mess when i'm gutting your throat i just think of your face

 ye ye ye ye ye ye
 bruuu